Quickstart

 A batch spec is a YAML file that defines a batch change.
 It specifies which changes should be made in which repositories.
 See the batch spec YAML reference for details.

-Save the following batch spec as hello-world.batch.yaml
+Save the following batch spec as hello-world.batch.yaml:

-YAMLversion: 2 name: hello-world description: Add Hello World to READMEs # Find all repositories that contain a README file. on: - repositoriesMatchingQuery: file:README # In each repository, run this command.
+version: 2 name: hello-world description: Add Hello World to READMEs # Find all repositories that contain a README file. on: - repositoriesMatchingQuery: file:README # In each repository, run this command.
 Each repository's resulting diff is captured. steps: - run: IFS=$'\n'; echo Hello World | tee -a $(find -name README) container: alpine:3 # Describe the changeset (e.g., GitHub pull request) you want for each repository. changesetTemplate: title: Hello World body: My first batch change! branch: hello-world # Push the commit to this branch. commit: message: Append Hello World to all README files

-if no user is set.
-Alternatively, you can also specify an author
+The commits you create here will use the git config values for user.name and user.email from your local environment or [email protected] if no user is set.
+Alternatively, you can also specify an author in this spec.

 Create the batch change